 One advantage of meal kit delivery is that it makes cooking at home more convenient.
 According to a

-Another possible advantage of meal kits concerns a reduction in food waste because each kit contains exact amounts of the necessary ingredients.
+Another possible advantage of meal kits is a reduction in food waste because each kit contains precise amounts of the necessary ingredients.

-Disadvantages might concern the cost of subscriptions and the lack of control over portion sizes.
+Disadvantages might be the cost of subscriptions and lack of control over portion sizes.

-Both Blue Apron and Sun Basket provide recipe ranges that may suit many tastes and diets.
+Both Blue Apron and Sunbasket have recipe ranges that may suit many tastes and diets.
 Neither offers a vegan meal plan, but both offer vegetarian and diabetes-friendly plans.